Markov-Restricted Analysis of Randomized Trials with Non-Monotone Missing Binary Outcomes: Abstract

 \section{Abstract}

 \cite{scharfstein2021global} developed a sensitivity analysis model for analyzing randomized trials with repeatedly measured binary outcomes that are subject to nonmonotone missingness.
-Their approach becomes computationally intractable when the number of repeated measured is large (e.g., greater than 15).
-In this paper, we repair this problem by introducing an $m$th-order Markovian restriction.
-We establish an identification by representing the model as a directed acyclic graph (DAG).
-We illustrate our methodology in the context of a randomized trial designed to evaluate a web-delivered psychosocial intervention to reduce substance use, assessed by testing urine samples twice weekly for 12 weeks, among patients entering outpatient addiction treatment.
-We evaluate the finite sample properties of our method in a realistic simulation study.
-Our methods have been integrated into the {\texttt R} package entitled {\texttt slabm}.
+Their approach becomes computationally intractable when the number of measurements is large (e.g., greater than 15).
+In this paper, we repair this problem by introducing $m$th-order Markovian restrictions.
+We establish identification results for the joint distribution of the binary outcomes by representing the model as a directed acyclic graph (DAG).
+We develop a novel estimation strategy for a smooth functional of the joint distribution.
+We illustrate our methodology in the context of a randomized trial designed to evaluate a web-delivered psychosocial intervention to reduce substance use, assessed by evaluating abstinence twice weekly for 12 weeks, among patients entering outpatient addiction treatment. \\